Where to Buy Local and Affordable Handicrafts in Cusco

 The San Blas neighborhood

 It is known as the neighborhood of artisans and preserves the old colonial style.
-Its narrow streets zigzag between the Incan-style stone houses and the oldest church in the region, built-in 1563.
-In these alleys, we will discover workshops of artisans and artists of renown throughout the country who meet around the Plaza de Armas on Saturdays from 9 a.m. to 5 p.m.
+Its narrow streets zigzag between the Incan-style stone houses and the oldest church in the region, built in 1563.
+In these alleys, we will discover workshops of renowned artisans and artists from across the country who meet around the Plaza de Armas on Saturdays from 9 a.m. to 5 p.m.

 The Chincheros Fair

-To 28 kilometers northwest of Cusco, we will find this city to arrive any Sunday of the year to visit the Handicraft Fair on the Main Square.
-There, we will see excellent products, and we will be able to witness the descendants of the Incas weaving woolen garments as they made for the nobles of the time.
+28 kilometers northwest of Cusco, we will find this city, where we can arrive on any Sunday of the year to visit the Handicraft Fair on the Main Square.
+There, we will see excellent products and witness descendants of the Incas weaving woolen garments as they did for the nobles of the time.
 We will also buy some natural foodstuffs from the crops and observe how the local barter tradition is maintained.

 Alpaca dolls in Pisaq